Investing in Safety, Hope, Healing, Justice, and Prevention for Victims of Sexual and Domestic Violence.

 Religious or Spiritual Abuse - Controlling, damaging or constraining of another person’s religious values and interests, practices or icons or misstating religious purposes to abuse another person.

-VIPP PROGRAM CURRICULUM
+BIPP PROGRAM CURRICULUM

 The curriculum for the battering intervention groups is psycho-educational in nature.
 It addresses both the participants beliefs system which they use to justify their behaviors and it teaches new, respectful and equality based behaviors, to replace the abusive ones.
 This is done through our curriculum which is based upon the Duluth model of education groups for men who batter.

 The groups are open, which means participants can enter the group at any time.
 This can be helpful to reduce the defensiveness of participants when they first begin the groups.